umd-mith/OACVideoAnnotator/drupal/js/video_annotator.coffee.md

 ### Click

 The click controller provides a simple `onSelect` event in response to a click in the UI.
-Binding this controller to an element will prevent the default click action in the browser. *N.B.:* This controller may be moved into MITHgrid in the future.
+Binding this controller to an element will prevent the default click action in the browser. **N.B.:** This controller may be moved into MITHgrid in the future.

-    MITHgrid.defaults "OAC.Client.StreamingVideo.Drupal.Click",
+    Drupal.defaults "Click",
       bind:
         events:
           onSelect: null